eri-trabiccolo/childify-me/readme.txt

 = Credits =

-* Thanks to @nikeo(http://themesandco.com) for spurring me, testing my plugin and for his valuable advices
+* Thanks to [@nikeo](http://themesandco.com) for spurring me, testing my plugin and for his valuable advices
-* Thanks to @rdellconsulting(http://www.rdellconsulting.com) for testing my plugin even on multisite and for his valuable advices
+* Thanks to [@rdellconsulting](http://www.rdellconsulting.com) for testing my plugin even on multisite and for his valuable advices
 * Image child.png generated on http://oojits.com/info/img/corner-ribbons/

 == Installation ==

-1. Install the plugin right from your WordPress admin in plugins > Add New 1-bis.
+1. Install the plugin right from your WordPress admin in plugins > Add New.
+1-bis.
 Download the plugin, unzip the package and upload it to your /wp-content/plugins/ directory
 2. Activate the plugin
-3. Go to Appearance -> Customize and you'll see the "Childify Me" button 3-bis.
+3. Go to Appearance -> Customize and you'll see the "Childify Me" button.
+3-bis.
 In Appearance -> Themes, hover on a non-child theme and click on Live Preview, once there you'll see the "Childify Me" button

 == Frequently Asked Questions ==